dkylewillis/vector/README.md

 - Clean architecture with separated document processing, search, and database layers

 The tool uses cloud vector database with local fallback and works with OpenAI for AI features.
 The modular architecture ensures maintainability and allows for easy testing and extension.

+## Recent Improvements

+### Refactored Processing Pipeline
+- **Modular Design**: Clean separation of Convert → Chunk → Embed → Store steps
+- **Better Testability**: Each pipeline step can be tested independently
+- **Improved Error Handling**: Clear error boundaries between processing stages
+- **Enhanced Maintainability**: Changes to one step don't affect others
+- **Type Safety**: PipelineType enum for consistent configuration
+- **Backward Compatibility**: All existing functionality preserved

+### CLI Integration
+- Updated to use new pipeline methods directly
+- Better argument mapping with PipelineType enum
+- Maintained all existing command-line functionality
+- Improved consistency between CLI and processor APIs

+This refactoring makes the codebase more robust, easier to understand, and better aligned with the core purpose of document conversion, embedding, and vector storage.